praveenshrrma/LAMA-AI-Chatbot-App/README.md

 - **Handling Asynchronous AI Responses**:
   - Integrating **Google Gemini AI** required careful handling of asynchronous calls.
 We had to ensure that responses from the AI were processed efficiently without blocking the main application flow.

-- **VPS Deployment**:
-  - Deploying the app on a **VPS** was an excellent way to ensure that it could handle real-world traffic.
-We learned how to configure the server, set up SSL certificates for secure HTTPS connections, and use **PM2** to manage processes.
-However, ensuring proper server security and maintenance was a challenge that required continuous monitoring.

 - **Database Optimization**:
   - As the database grew with more users and chat history, we learned the importance of **indexing** and optimizing MongoDB queries.
 This greatly improved the app’s performance and scalability.